John F. Kennedy and C.S. Lewis: Where Are They Now?

 Whereas Kennedy went out in a blaze of glory, albeit not the sort of glory or exit he would have chosen, and whereas Lewis departed in unnoticed silence, not with a bang but a whisper, it is ironic that JFK has been eclipsed more totally by his own death than Lewis ever was.
 Today, if the average American is asked what he knows about John F. Kennedy, he is much more likely to mention the assassination than any of the actual achievements of Kennedy’s term in office.
 Almost every American, however ignorant of history or politics, has heard of the assassination; very few know anything of the Bay of Pigs Invasion, the Cuban Missile Crisis, or Kennedy’s symbolically-charged speech in West Berlin.
 Almost every American associates JFK with Lee Harvey Oswald; very few have even heard of Nikita Khrushchev.
 Indeed it says a great deal about the sordid side of Kennedy’s legacy that more Americans will know of his alleged affair with Marilyn Monroe than of his diplomatic standoff with the Soviet leader.

-If Kennedy’s reputation can be said to have been totally eclipsed by his assassination, Lewis’ reputation has been in the ascendant ever since his unnoticed and understated death.
+If Kennedy’s reputation can be said to have been totally eclipsed by his assassination, Lewis’s reputation has been in the ascendant ever since his unnoticed and understated death.

 In short, and to cut to the chase, posterity has been much kinder to Lewis than it has been to Kennedy.

 Where are Lewis and John F. Kennedy now?
-Let’s just say that purgatory leads to heaven and that heresy and apostasy lead to hell.
+Let’s just say that purgatory leads to heaven and that heresy and apostasy leads to hell.